ACCEPTING GRADUATE STUDENTS

 - Clock genes, behaviour and mental health.
 Using a combination of molecular, cellular and behavioural approaches, we study the molecular bases of circadian clocks, and the links between the clocks, environmental light and behaviour.
 This extends to work on mouse models of mental disorders.

 - Expression of clock genes in humans and implications for shift workers and other populations at risk.
-The study of clock genes in white blood cells of human subjects in time-isolation laboratory (with Dr. Diane Boivin, Douglas Institute) allows us to ask questions on the environmental, physiological and pharmacological control of human clocks, with impact on possible treatment for shift workers.
+The study of clock genes in white blood cells of human subjects in time-isolation laboratory (with Dr. Diane Boivin, Douglas Research Centre) allows us to ask questions on the environmental, physiological and pharmacological control of human clocks, with impact on possible treatment for shift workers.